-Our results also provide a generalization of Stallings' Theorem to cases when the splitting group is not finite.
-Thus if a $G$-graph $X$ with $G\backslash X$ finite has more than one vertex end then $G$ has a non-trivial action on a tree $T$, which is a structure tree corresponding to the cut system of Example~\ref{exam:vertexends}.
-The quotient $G\backslash T$ will be finite if $G\backslash X$ is finite and as $T$ has infinite diameter, at least one orbit of edges of $T$ will give a splitting of $G$.
-The splitting group will be the stabilizer of an edge in the selected orbit.
-This edge is a cut $E$ in the cut system.
-Its stabilizer $G_E$ will also stabilize $NE$.
-Since $NE$ is finite, $G_E$ will contain a subgroup of finite index which fixes each vertex in $NE$.
-Thus $G_E$ has a subgroup of finite index which fixes a vertex of $X$.
+A cut in $\cc$ corresponds to an edge of $T(\cc)$, see Section~\ref{sec:cuts_trees}.
+If $g(C\cup NC)\subset C$ then $g$ translates a double-ray in $T(\cc)$ which contains $C$.
+Thus the splitting is non-trivial.
+A splitting group will be the stabilizer $G_C$ of $C$.
+The group $G_C$ also stabilizes $NC$.
+Since $NC$ is finite, $G_C$ contains a subgroup of finite index which fixes each vertex in $NC$.
+Thus $G_C$ has a subgroup of finite index which fixes a vertex of $X$.
 This subgroup may well be a proper subgroup of the stabilizer of this vertex.
-We summarize this in a theorem.

-\begin{theo} Let $X$ be a $G$-graph with more than one vertex end and suppose $G\backslash X$ is finite, then $G$ splits over a subgroup $H$ such that a finite index subgroup of $H$ fixes a vertex of $X$. \end{theo}
+If instead of the condition $g(C)\varsubsetneq C$ we assume that $G$ acts transitively on the graph then we know from Lemma~\ref{lemm:noleaves} that $T(\cc)$ has no leaves.
+Note that in general In general $G$ does not act transitively on the blocks or the separators.
+But if we choose an edge $e$ of $T(\cc)$ which corresponds to a cut $C$ then there are elements $g_1,g_2$ of $G$ such that $g_1(NC)\subset C\cup NC$, $g_1(NC)\ne NC$ and $g_2(NC)\subset C^*\cup NC$, $g_2(NC)\ne NC$.
+Thus each of the two components of $T(\cc)-e$ contains one of the edges $g_1(e)$ and $g_2(e)$.
+Two of the three edges $e, g_1(e),g_2(e)$ have to point in the same direction.
+That is, there is an $h$ in $G$ which maps one onto the other and which translates a double ray which contains them.
+Thus we have the same situation as in the first case. \end{proof}

+\begin{exam} The second part of Theorem~\ref{theo:split_vertexstabilizer} does not hold in general if we consider almost transitive graphs (i.e. there are finitely many orbits on the vertices) instead of transitive graphs.
+Consider the graph consisting of two (say countably) infinite complete graphs $K_1,K_2$ which share precisely one vertex $x$.
+This vertex is a cut vertex and admits a cut system consisting of just two cuts.
+There are groups acting on this graph with three (or two) orbits such that the action is transitive on $VK_1\setminus \{x\}$ and transitive on $VK_2\setminus \{x\}$ (or transitive on $VK_1\setminus \{x\}\cup VK_2\setminus \{x\}$), but the action admits no splitting. \end{exam}